Outdoor Pursuits Minor

 Special Academic Status Policy for Outdoor Pursuits Minors

-- A student in this major must receive a semester grade of at least C- in all required RLS-prefix courses.
+- A student in this minor must receive a semester grade of at least C- in all required RLS-prefix courses.

 - A student who fails to complete a required RLS-prefix course with a grade of at least C- must repeat the course.
 The Ithaca College policies on repeating courses must be followed.
 See "Repeating a Course" under Credit and Grade Information.